dart-lang/language/working/1426-extension-types/feature-specification-views.md

 named `m` declared by the extension `E`, with `o` bound to `this`, the type parameters bound to <code>T<sub>1</sub>, ..
 T<sub>k</sub></code>, and value parameters bound to the values of `args`.
-If `V` is a view with the same declaration of a member `m`,
+If `V` is a view with the same on-type, type parameters, and same declaration of a member `m`,
 <code>invokeViewMethod(V, <T<sub>1</sub>, ..
 T<sub>k</sub>>, o).m(args)</code>
 denotes an invocation of the view method `m` with the same bindings.*

 The static analysis of `invokeViewMethod` is that it takes exactly three positional arguments and must be the receiver in a member access.
-The first argument must be a name that denotes an extension, the next argument must be a type argument list, together yielding a view type _V_.
+The first argument must be a name that denotes a view declaration, the next argument must be a type argument list, together yielding a view type _V_.
 The third argument must be an expression whose static type is _V_ or the corresponding instantiated on-type (defined below).
 The member access must be a member of `V`.